krabberod/VirVar_transcriptomes/2024_Workshop/README.md

 ### 3. Map the Reads

 Star requires the genome index to be in a directory with the name of the genome index.
-Star also requires the reads to be unzipped in order to be read.

 For quick unzipping of the reads, use the pigz module on SAGA:
 ```bash